nolauren/teaching/1960samerica.md

 Feb 1: DH and Mapping

+(One idea is to watch Primary and talk about analyzing Documentary Film at the beginning.
+Read CH 11 in Besty McLane Documentary A New History of... watch...
+A Time For Burning.)

 ## Civil Rights

 Feb 6: *American Divided* - Ch 2 ||  Leigh Raiford, “‘Come Let Us Build a New World Together’: SNCC and